-- (b) The following rules apply when considering: (i) the Current Operations Appropriations Bill; (ii) the Capital Improvement Appropriations Bill; (iii) any bill generally revising appropriations for the second fiscal year of a biennium: - (1) Amendments cannot increase total spending within a subcommittee area beyond the total for that subcommittee as shown in the committee report. - (2) Amendments can only affect appropriations within the departments, agencies, or programs within the jurisdiction of the subcommittee.

-- (3) Amendments cannot increase total spending, from any source, beyond the total amount shown in the committee report. - (4) Amendments that cause the budget to be unbalanced are not in order. - (5) Amendments cannot spend reversions. - (6) Amendments cannot make nonrecurring reductions to fund recurring items.

-RULE 43.1.
-Engrossment. - Bills and resolutions, except those making appropriations, which originate in the House and which are amended, shall be engrossed before being sent to the Senate.

-RULE 43.2.
-House Concurrence in Senate Amendments to House Bills. - When the House receives a Senate amendment to a bill originating in the House, it shall be placed on the calendar in accordance with Rule 36(b).

-RULE 43.3.
-Committee Substitutes Adopted by the Senate to Bills Originating in the House; Procedure for Treatment of Material Amendments Thereto. - (a) Whenever the Senate has adopted a committee substitute for a bill originating in the House and has returned the bill to the House for concurrence in that committee substitute, it shall be placed on the calendar in accordance with Rule 36(b).

-(b) The Speaker shall rule whether the committee substitute is a material amendment under Section 23 of Article II of the North Carolina Constitution which reads:
+- (b) The following rules apply when considering: (i) the Current Operations Appropriations Bill; (ii) the Capital Improvement Appropriations Bill; (iii) any bill generally revising appropriations for the second fiscal year of a biennium: - (1) Amendments cannot increase total spending within a committee area beyond the total for that committee as shown in the committee report. - (2) Amendments can only affect appropriations within the departments, agencies, or programs within the jurisdiction of the committee. - (3) Amendments cannot increase total spending, from any source, beyond the total amount shown in the committee report. - (4) Amendments that cause the budget to be unbalanced are not in order. - (5) Amendments cannot spend reversions. - (6) Amendments cannot make nonrecurring reductions to fund recurring items. - (c) When offering an amendment, the member shall deliver the signed original amendment to the Principal Clerk and a copy to the Chair of the Committee on Rules, Calendar, and Operations of the House. - RULE 43.1.
+Engrossment.
+Bills and resolutions, except those making appropriations, which originate in the House and which are amended, shall be engrossed before being sent to the Senate. - RULE 43.2.
+House Concurrence in Senate Amendments to House Bills.
+When the House receives a Senate amendment to a bill originating in the House, it shall be placed on the calendar in accordance with Rule 36(b). - RULE 43.3.
+Committee Substitutes Adopted by the Senate to Bills Originating in the House; Procedure for Treatment of Material Amendments Thereto. (a) Whenever the Senate has adopted a committee substitute for a bill originating in the House and has returned the bill to the House for concurrence in that committee substitute, it shall be placed on the calendar in accordance with Rule 36(b). - (b) The Speaker shall rule whether the committee substitute is a material amendment under Article II, Section 23 of the North Carolina Constitution which reads: